The 10 Best Books About AI and What It Means to Be Human (2026)

 Read →

 41% of workers fear AI will make them obsolete.
 Therapists report surging demand.
-What’s driving the fear, and what actually helps.
+What

 Read →

-A personal reflection on the AI book boom — what most authors get wrong, what one book got right, and why the best AI books aren’t really about AI.
+A personal reflection on reading through the AI book boom — what most authors get wrong, what one book got right, and why the best AI books aren

 Read →